Le Vieux Cordelier: Third Number

-The third number of the Vieux Cordelier, appearing 25 Frimaire (15 December 1793), purported to quote without comment passages from the Annals of the Roman historian Tacitus concerning the oppressive reign of the emperor Tiberius.
+The third number of the Vieux Cordelier, appearing 25 Frimaire (15 December 1793), changed tone, purporting to quote without comment passages from the Annals of the Roman historian Tacitus concerning the oppressive reign of the emperor Tiberius.
 While more likely drawn from the Discourses on Tacitus published in 1737 by Thomas Gordon, these terse portraits - describing a civilization turned sick by fear and brutality - were effective in drawing a powerful parallel between Rome under Tiberius and France during the Terror.
+Desmoulins openly advocated for the release of prisoners, a clear indication of a forthcoming peace-oriented policy.

 Fourth Number

+The fourth issue of Le Vieux Cordelier, published 30 Frimaire (20 December 1793), was explosive.
+He attacked the de-Christianisers and compared Maximilien Robespierre with Julius Caesar as dictator.
+Desmoulins counseled Robespierre not to attempt to build the Republic on such a rare quality as virtue.
+He took up the cause of the 200,000 defenseless civilians that had been detained in prisons as suspects and called for clemency:

-The fourth number, published 30 Frimaire (20 December 1793), argued against the Law of Suspects, saying, "...in the Declaration of Rights there is no house of suspicion... there are no suspected persons, only those convicted of crimes fixed by the law."
+The fourth number argued against the Law of Suspects, saying, "...in the Declaration of Rights there is no house of suspicion... there are no suspected persons, only those convicted of crimes fixed by the law."
 It also appealed for a "Committee of Clemency" to counter the excesses of the Committee of Public Safety and Committee of General Security.
 So controversial were these views that Desmoulins was expelled from the Cordeliers Club and denounced at the Jacobin Club.
 Robespierre, hoping to present his friend "as an unthinking child who had fallen into bad company," recommended that the offending numbers of the journal be publicly burnt as an alternative to expelling Desmoulins from the Jacobins.
-Initially Robespierre supported Camille's new project, as long as he believed it would lead to the end of the Herbertists.
+Initially Robespierre supported Camille's new project, as long as he believed it would lead to the end of the Hébertists.
 Eventually, the more popular the newspaper got the farther he felt Desmoulins from their initial purpose nevertheless, leading him to requesting the right to proofread anything before it was published.

 Fifth Number

 In the fifth number, which appeared 16 Nivôse (5 January 1794) though dated 5 Nivôse (25 December 1793), Desmoulins addressed himself in a "justificatory discourse" to the Jacobins, maintaining his calls for an end to the Terror.
+He accuses Hébert of aiming to prepare the counter-revolution through his extremism, with the assistance, although not explicitly mentioned, of Jean de Batz.
 Shortly after this issue appeared, on 21 Nivôse (10 January), Desmoulins was expelled from the Jacobin Club.